 18. A physician picked up a car accident victim from the street and brought him to the ER in his car.
 He did not want to wait for an ambulance because the patient’s condition was critical.
 Physical examination in the ER reveals quadriplegia.
 Is the physician liable for this consequence?

-19. As a physician at a local hospital you notice that there is a man with an alcohol dependency who keeps on consuming the hand sanitizer offered at the hand sanitizer stands throughout the hospital.
+19. As a physician at a local hospital, you notice that there is a man with an alcohol dependency who keeps on consuming the hand sanitizer offered at the hand sanitizer stands throughout the hospital.
 He is not a patient at the hospital at present but has been many times in the past.
 Consequently, there is often no hand sanitizer for public use.
 What do you do?
-Do you remove/change location of hand sanitizer stands?
+Do you remove/change the location of the hand sanitizer stands?
 Do you approach him?

 21. Is it ethical for doctors to strike?
 If so, under what conditions?

 22. There is an outbreak of an incredibly contagious life-threatening disease.
 The disease is spreading across the country at a rapid rate and the survival rate is less than 50%.
 You are a senior health care administrator, and when the vaccine is developed, you have priority to receive the drug.
 Do you take the vaccine yourself or give it to another person?
 Why or why not?

 23. You are a health researcher at an academic institution.
 You have been asked to work on a top-secret vaccine that would treat biomedical weapons or other communicable diseases.
 Before your breakthrough, you are instructed by the government to stop all research and turn over all materials and copies of your work to be destroyed.
 You know you are very close to finding a cure.
 What do you do?

 24. A patient requests needles and syringes at his/her local pharmacy.
 They do not present with a prescription and based on the records you can access, they are not receiving treatment for diabetes.
 Do you sell the syringes or not?